Why every developer needs to read Algorithms to Live By

 Conclusion

-Algorithms to Live By is a must-read for developers and non-developers alike.
-It's informative, funny, and full of practical advice.
+Algorithms to Live By is a must read for everyone and their mothers.
+It's informative, funny and full of practical advice.
 And who knows, maybe you'll even discover the algorithm for finding the perfect cup of coffee.
 So go forth and optimise, both in your code and in your life!